Amit-Dagan/Game-Of-Life/README.md

 To run the Life Game Simulation, follow these steps:

-1. Ensure you have Java installed on your machine.
+1. Ensure you have JavaFX installed on your machine.
 2. Clone this repository to your local machine.
 3. Open the project in your favorite Java IDE.
+4. Add JavaFX in your build path
-4. Run the `LifeGame` class to start the simulation.
+5. Run the `LifeGame` class to start the simulation.

 ## Features